bradlipovsky/bradlipovsky.github.io/_pages/about.md

 __I am an [assistant professor](https://www.ess.washington.edu/people/profile.php?pid=lipovsky--brad) in the [Department of Earth and Space Sciences](http://ess.uw.edu) at the [University of Washington](http://uw.edu)__.

 Whether estimating sea level rise due to ice sheet melting or forecasting volcanic or tectonic unrest, the role of numerical simulations in our understanding of societally-relevant Earth system phenomena is fundamental.
 I use geophysical observations to validate the processes represented in these societally-relevant, physics-based models.
 Such  models must reflect the real world; that is, they must be valid.
-Yet strict model validation is not as common as it ought to be.
 Validation is hard because it is interdisciplinary: it is the intersection of  data and models and of observation and theory.
-My overarching goal --to consistently understand, observe, and model societally-relevant Earth system phenomena-- is documented in the scientific publications, teaching resources, and software presented on this website.

-Several themes and highlights of my research program include:
+Several areas research include:

 * I employ first-of-their kind models and new remote sensing and field strategies to understand __ice shelf fracture__ and its relationship to marine ice sheet stability.
 * I interrogate the validity of assumptions in ice sheet models and their __glacier sliding laws__ using geophysical observations.